PacktPublishing/The-Missing-Bootstrap-5-Guide/README.md

 This is the code repository for [The Missing Bootstrap 5 Guide](https://www.packtpub.com/product/the-missing-bootstrap-5-guide/9781801076432), published by Packt.

-**Customize and extend Bootstrap 5 with Sass and JavaScript to create unique website designs**
+**Customize and Extend Bootstrap 5 with Sass and JavaScript to Create Unique Website Designs**

-## What is this book about?
+## What is This Book About?
 Bootstrap is one of the world's most popular and easy-to-use frontend UI toolkits for building responsive websites, but few know how to get the most out of its vast range of components, utilities, JavaScript plugins, and other features.
 The Missing Bootstrap 5 Guide will help you customize Bootstrap 5 with Sass to achieve a layout that stands out from the crowd, enabling you to create something unique that doesn't look like it was created with Bootstrap.

 This book covers the following exciting features: